-National Archives Unveils New Federal Register 2.0 Web Site to Mark 75th Anniversary
+National Archives Unveils New Federal Register 2.0 web Site

 WHAT: Washington, DC…Press-only preview of the National Archives Federal Register 2.0 web site (FR 2.0), a new user-friendly version of the daily online Federal Register to encourage citizens to participate in the democratic process.